 Not everyone needs a high-end mountain bike that breaks the bank.
-If you are new to the sport or don’t plan to ride that often, it’s a good idea to buy a relatively inexpensive bike and upgrade down the road if you are enjoying yourself.
-Or perhaps your riding consists of easier trails with few major obstacles—in this case cheaper bikes offer more than enough performance for many riders.
-Following a significant industry shift in wheel sizes from 26-inch to 29 and then to 27.5, most budget bikes share a common formula: 27.5-inch or 29-inch wheels, suspension up front, and an aluminum frame.
+If you are new to the sport, ride infrequently, or prefer easier trails with few major obstacles, cheaper bikes offer plenty of performance.
+Following a significant industry shift in wheel sizes, most budget bikes share a common formula: 27.5-inch or 29-inch wheels, suspension up front, and an aluminum frame.
 The good news is that there are plenty of suitable options in the sub-$1,000 price range, and below are our favorites for 2023.
 For more background information, see our comparison table and buying advice below the picks.

 Suspension: 100mm (front)